Freelance data scientist hourly rate

 A novice freelance data scientist who is fresh out of university can probably use online marketplaces such as Upwork to apply for small freelance data science gigs, and will be competing with people of similar experience levels worldwide.
 The competition will include people in low-income countries and people who have learnt data science on a bootcamp course rather than a degree programme, and the clients may not always know how to distinguish qualified freelancers from unqualified, so there will be a race to the bottom on novice freelance data scientist hourly rates.
 You can read my post on how to become a freelance data scientist for more information about joining Upwork and other marketplaces, and what to expect.

 My Upwork profile.
-You can put an hourly rate on your Upwork profile.
+You can put a freelance data scientist hourly rate on your Upwork profile.

 Hourly rates are advertised on Upwork and most likely the novice freelance data scientist can charge an hourly rate of $50.
 Most of the gigs they take on will be relatively low-level, perhaps mundane tasks in Python rather than cutting-edge machine learning, and this is reflected in an inexperienced freelance data scientist’s hourly rate.
 However there do exist some highly-paid expert jobs, mainly under the “UK only” or “US only” filter, which will pay a market rate better suited to your location.